rinnocenti/innocenti-openlock/README.md

 * A trap is considered disarmed when the "Action Type" field of the lock is empty, otherwise it is considered an active trap.

 ## Future Features
-* Expand to Close doors.
+* More accurate chat messages to identify successes in opening locks.

 ## Support
 If you like this module and would like to help or found a bug or request new features call me on discord @Innocenti#1455 or create a issue here.